aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 ---
 layout: post
 title: "NL2Bash-Complex: Synthesis Complex Bash Scripts from Natural Language"
-authors: Xingyu Wei
-permanetlink: nl2bashcomplex
+authors: "Changlin Zhang, Chenguang Hong, Chiyu Song, Wei-Lun Hsiao, Xingyu Wei"
 ---

 # Introduction

 Shell scripting is an essential skill for many PC users and server maintainers.
 [Someone](http://www.catb.org/~esr/writings/unix-koans/ten-thousand.html) may argue that one line of bash script could beat ten thousand lines of C codes.
 However, learning shell scripts could be painful.
 Although the name of the utilities is easy to understand, it is difficult to memorize all the way to use the flags and arguments for each utility.
-There is [a GitHub project](https://github.com/nvbn/thefuck) that help the users to correct the previously failed command.
+There is [a GitHub project](https://github.com/nvbn/thefuck) that helps the users to correct the previously failed command.
 Nonetheless, this project is rule-based, and its performance could be not satisfied when the script is too long.
 Users still need a lot of time to construct correct bash commands, even if they are similar to what they typed yesterday.

 In this project, we worked on the problem converting descriptions in natural language into shell commands in bash.
 Our goal is to extend the state-of-the-art baseline model to output commands with complex structures and achieve better performance.